PBearson/Fuzzing_Works/README.md

 ## General Notice

 I did not co-author, and do not own the rights to, any of the papers in this repository.
 If you have questions about a particular work, I recommend you reach out to one of the authors directly.
 Otherwise, feel free to report issues / create PRs if you see any blatent errors in my summaries, or if you think I missed some works.
+Please do not bother requesting a paper from a venue that is not in the [first or second tier ranking for computer security conferences](https://people.engr.tamu.edu/guofei/sec_conf_stat.htm), unless that paper has a lot of citations.

 ## The List